hcoco1/phase3_cli_click/README.md

 ### Project Pitch

 **Database Tool (DT)** is a SQLALCHEMY/SQLITE3/CLICK command line interface (CLI) designed to manage US entities like states, cities, and counties.
 Users can effortlessly navigate through a color-coded menu, making CRUD (Create, Read, Update, Delete) operations more intuitive than ever.
-Whether you're looking to display all entities, add a new city, play a game or even fetch the latest weather updates for it.
+Whether you want to display all entities, add a new city, play a game, or even fetch the latest weather updates.

 <div align="center">